 The MiSTer Station

-I believe this is a post for a smaller group of (somewhat nerdy) people, so I will instead write it in English, rather then in Swedish towards the usual Swedish blog audience.
+I believe this is a post for a smaller group of (somewhat nerdy) people, so I will instead write it in English, rather than in Swedish towards the usual Swedish blog audience.
 Enjoy!

 Page versions: